Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Defenses and Anonymity Properties

 The Apnea-ECG results, in terms of kappa are: $h_T$: 0.120, $h_S$: 0.044.
 For the A3 study: $h_T$: 0.231, $h_S$: 0.042.
 These results correspond to the success of $h_{mi}$ in identifying whether previously unseen data were or were not used to train the model which is under attack ($h_T$ or $h_S$ depending on the experiment).
 Though $h_S$ does not directly use the training data during its training, the training-test separation is the same for $h_S$ and $h_T$.
-From these results we observe that even though the attack was for both datasets relatively unsuccessful both for $h_T$ and $h_S$, it was much more successful for $h_T$ than for $h_S$, as expected.
+From these results we observe that even though the attack is for datasets relatively unsuccessful both for $h_T$ and $h_S$, it is much more successful for $h_T$ than for $h_S$, as expected.
+Despite this, please note that the proposed approach falls into the utility-privacy trade-off commonly identified when using such anonymity methodologies, since in practice we sacrifice classification performance to achieve anonymity for a given task ($\mathbb X\rightarrow \mathbb U$) and to hinder possible associations with the real data via producing visually unrealistic datapoints.
+It is important to note that membership inference attacks are not directly designed to yield good results against generative approaches like the proposed.
+As such, our goal in this section is to provide an experimental scenario that investigates the resilience of a student when trained on stimuli compared to real data, in the context of a common real-world attack.